ezhai/nautilus-avinfo/README.md

 ## Installation
-See the (User Guide)[https://ezhai.github.io/nautilus-avinfo/] for details.
+See the [User Guide](https://ezhai.github.io/nautilus-avinfo/) for details.

 ## Development
-See the (User Guide)[https://ezhai.github.io/nautilus-avinfo/] for details.
+See the [Developer Guide](https://ezhai.github.io/nautilus-avinfo/) for details.

 ## Contributions
 If you encounter any issues, have suggestions, or would like to make a contribution (code, translations, etc...), please open an issue or submit a PR.